SpikedWithSherbet/canberra-modern-theme-tw/README.md

 ## Euan Todd

-Euan’s task during the assessment was to lead the group in coding the template.
+Euan’s task during this project was to lead the group in coding the template.
 He used his knowledge and skills in web development to contribute constant additions of new code and revisions to existing code and was highly communicative around developing our site template.

 At the beginning of the project, Euan was inexperienced in Tailwind CSS and Wordpress.
 While this new approach to web development was difficult at first, he worked hard to study the documentation and used Tailwind CSS to effectively construct parts of the site template.